CFPB Sues Rocket Homes Over Alleged Kickback Scheme

 What To Look Out For In Credit Repair Companies

 The housing bubble that led to the housing bubble burst in 2008 started a decline in the value of homes, including those in St Louis, for the following 3 to 4 years.
-This resulted in a much larger number of homeowners facing financial struggles including late payments, foreclosures, short sales, bankruptcy and the like, than was the historic norm.
+This resulted in much larger number of homeowners facing financial struggles including late payments, foreclosures, short sales, bankruptcy and the like, than was the historic norm.
 As a result, while maybe not a new concept but certainly one that had been more obscure in the past, credit repair, became a lucrative and growing business as consumers sought to repair the damage done and position themselves to buy a home.
+Continue Reading →

 Zillow Under Investigation By CFPB Over Co-Marketing Program With Real Estate Agents